yifanwu/notetaker/README.md

 ## Installation

+Please navigate into the root of the directory

 ```bash
 jupyter nbextension install notetaker --user
 jupyter nbextension enable notetaker/main
 ```

-If you have installed successfully, then you should be able to see the 🧽 and ⏸ buttons in the menubar.
+If you have installed successfully, then you should be able to see the 🧽 and ⏸ buttons in the menubar in your Jupyter Notebook instance.

 ## Log Format